tomer-erez/Psychoacoustic-adverserial-attacks/README.md

 # Psychoacoustically-Informed-Adversarial-Attacks-on-Speech-Recognition-Systems

-universal un-targeted adverserial attacks on speech recognition models,
+adverserial attacks on speech recognition models,

 focused on perturbations with low imperceptibility likelihood by the human ear.